mologie/macos-disable-library-validation/README.md

 You don't want Library Validation to be disabled on your Mac.
 However, if it were to be disabled:

 * Processes can load arbitrary libraries
-* The NVIDIA web driver won't break iBooks and other software that accesses its libraries directly
 * root becomes more powerful (may load arbitrary libraries into any process depending on SIP status)
 * Security is weakened, because some user processes could be fooled to run additional code without root's explicit request, which may grant access to daemons that depend on Library Validation for secure validation of code identity.